Devi-Srinivasan/Feed-Reader-Testing/README.md

 ##Feed-Reader-testing
+Click [http://devi-srinivasan.github.io/Feed-Reader-Testing/](http://devi-srinivasan.github.io/Feed-Reader-Testing/) to open the app with added test cases.
 As a part of the Udacity nanodegree course, test cases are written using **Jasmine** framework to test the application.
 Cloned [This repo](https://github.com/udacity/frontend-nanodegree-feedreader) and added following test cases to test the app.
-Click [Feed-Reader-testing(My version)](http://devi-srinivasan.github.io/Feed-Reader-Testing/) with added test cases.

 ####Test cases written
 ######AllFeeds Url not empty